Over the last few months, we’ve been putting together a new CMS template for Research and Conference websites.

 It works in pretty much the same way as the old template and we’ve documented some of the new features on the blog:

 To request a site using the new template, simply complete the Research or Conference site registration form.
-You can also book onto a training course if you’d like an overview of the CMS and the template.

 We hope you’ll enjoy using the features of our new look template.
 If you currently have a site in the CMS using the previous template and would like to update it to the new one, please email your request to firstname.lastname@example.org with the web address of your existing site.